Carroll Adventure & Mountaineering Program

 In the Region

 With Yellowstone National Park and Glacier National Park just a few hours away, you’ll have easy access to two of the most impressive outdoor areas in the entire world.
-You may also find yourself skiing at the Great Divide Ski Area, rafting in the Alberton Gorge, or cliff diving at Canyon Ferry Lake.
+You may also find yourself skiing at the Great Divide Ski Area, rafting in the Alberton Gorge, or swimming at Canyon Ferry Lake.

 Across the Country